 Step 3: Become a Registered Nurse (Timelines Vary)

 Applicants to MSN and DNP programs typically must already be registered nurses (RNs).
-While licensing requirements can vary by state, they usually include completing an accredited program, a background check, and passing the National Council Licensure Examination (NCLEX-RN).
+While licensing requirements vary by state, they usually include completing an accredited program, a background check, and passing the National Council Licensure Examination (NCLEX-RN).

 Step 4: Gain Work Experience (One Year Minimum)